mikewest/fallow/data/articles/2007/07/playing-with-pownce.markdown

 ArticleID:  77
 Published:  1184170264
 Modified:   1184170264
-Title:      Playing with Pownce&#8230;
+Title:      "Playing with Pownce&#8230;"
-Slug:       playing-with-pownce
+Slug:       "playing-with-pownce"
-OneLine:    Pownce looks like a more interesting Twittr.
+OneLine:    "Pownce looks like a more interesting Twittr."
 Tags:
     - Personal